-4.5.2 Independent Variables
+4.4.2 Independent Variables

 Based on the literature review presented in section 2, the adoption of SAPs is affected by various socioeconomic factors, demographics, farm attributes, knowledge, education, behavior, and attitude.
-Fourteen explanatory variables related to these factors were used for the analysis: Crops (Row Crops growers), Veggies (vegetable growers), Livestock (livestock farmers), Irrigation (irrigation facilities in farm), Diverse (in favor of farm diversification), Solo Proprietorship (single owner of farm), Off-Farm Work (working off-farm for income), Age (year), TBP (participation in Tobacco Buyout Program), College Degree (education level of farmers), and Land Operated (Acres).
+Fourteen explanatory variables related to these factors were used for the analysis: Crops (row crops growers), Veggies (vegetable growers), Livestock (livestock farmers), Irrigation (irrigation facilities in farm), Diverse (in favor of farm diversification), Solo Proprietorship (single owner of farm), Off-Farm Work (working off-farm for income), Age (year), TBP (participation in Tobacco Buyout Program), College Degree (education level of farmers with college degree or above completed), and Land Operated (Acres).
 Three barriers to adoption of sustainable agriculture practices—Happy (happy with current practices reflecting the attitude of farmers toward SAPs), Implementation Difficulty (perceived difficulty of implementation), and Inadequate Knowledge—were also used as independent variables in the model.
 These were the top three barriers marked by respondents in the survey.
 Six dummy variables are created based on crop growing regions of Kentucky to examine spatial impacts of on the adoption of sustainable agriculture practices.
 These crop growing areas are shown in Figure 1.

-4.6 Econometric/Empirical Model
+4.5 Econometric/Empirical Model

+Farmers adopt SAPs for various reasons.
+Some farmers adopt SAPs because they believe these practices increase yield (and consequently net returns) associated with farming whereas others believe that SAPs are good for the environment.
+Also there are farmers who adopt SAPs considering economic and environmental benefits.
+Whether farmers adopt the technology for a yield/profit reason or for an environmental quality reason, they believe that adopting SAPs give them higher utility than not adopting the technology.
+We believe that farmers adopt a higher number of SAPs because they perceive more number of SAPs adoption or more SAPs applied in more acres of land give them higher utility than otherwise.
+We can write this as: USAPs adoption=yes>USAPs adoption=no. The probability of adopting SAPs can be shown as:

+Pi=ProbUadopt>Unot adopt=ProbXiα1+e1i>Xiα0+e0i=ProbXi(α1-α0)>(e0i-e1i)=ProbXib>εi=FXib.

+Here, Xis a matrix of explanatory variables, b (and α) is the parameter vector, ϵ (and e) is error term, F is the cumulative distribution function, i = 1 when SAPs are adopted, and i = 0 when no adoption occurs (Gillespie et al 2007).

 When the variable of interest is a count variable which is our case with the total number of SAPs adopted by farmers, a count data model is necessary.
 The number of SAPs adopted by farmers is a function of several independent variables identified in Table 2.
 The model can be written as: